tbicr/django-pg-zero-downtime-migrations/README.md

 > _NOTE:_ idempotent mode checks rely only on name and index and constraint valid state, so it can ignore name collisions and recommended do not use it for CI checks.

+#### ZERO_DOWNTIME_MIGRATIONS_EXPLICIT_CONSTRAINTS_DROP

+Define way to drop foreign key, unique constraints and indexes before drop table or column, default `True`:

+    ZERO_DOWNTIME_MIGRATIONS_EXPLICIT_CONSTRAINTS_DROP = True

+Allowed values:
+- `True` - before dropping table drop all foreign keys related to this table and before dropping column drop all foreign keys related to this column, unique constraints on this column and indexes used this column.
+- `False` - standard django behaviour that will drop constraints with `CASCADE` mode (some constraints can be dropped explicitly too).

+Explicitly dropping constraints and indexes before dropping tables or columns allows for splitting schema-only changes with an `ACCESS EXCLUSIVE` lock and the deletion of physical files, which can take significant time and cause downtime.

 #### ZERO_DOWNTIME_MIGRATIONS_KEEP_DEFAULT

 Define way keep or drop code defaults on database level when adding new column, default `False`: